-Eggs contain 13 different vitamins and minerals required by the human body and have been proven to be associated with better mental and physical growth, particularly benefitting those in low-resource settings3.
+Eggs contain 13 different vitamins and minerals required by the human body and have been proven to be associated with better mental and physical growth, particularly benefitting those in low-resource settings.

-Their wide range of micronutrients and impressive bioavailability means that eggs are considered one of the most valuable animal-source foods in the world.
-Studies suggest that a child would need to consume at least 12 times as much of a plant-based alternative, such as carrots, to gain the amount of vitamin A available in a small serving of eggs4.
+Their wide range of micronutrients and impressive bioavailability means that eggs are considered one of the most valuable animal-source foods in the world, and in 2021 the United Nations named eggs as a 'star ingredient' recognising their power to bring people together, nourish us, and 'fuel our futures'.
+Studies suggest that a child would need to consume at least 12 times as much of a plant-based alternative, such as carrots, to gain the amount of vitamin A available in a small serving of eggs.

 Furthermore, eggs are recognised as a high-quality protein, supporting child growth and development in populations characterised by high rates of child undernutrition.
-They are also one of the most affordable sources of commonly lacking nutrients in young children throughout developing countries5.
+They are also one of the most affordable sources of commonly lacking nutrients in young children throughout low- and middle-income countries.